orbitalchicken/Roadmap/README.md

     - [PRIORITY] Performance improvements
     - Add a "border" property to "entry" objects so themes can get borders around text fields
-    - Usability improvements
+    - [DONE] Usability improvements
     - Write a new renderer which supports animations and interactivity to get on par with unity-greeter in terms of looks
-    - UI improvements in mdm config tools
+    - [DONE] UI improvements in mdm config tools

     ADDITIONAL FEATURES

-    - Webkit greeter
+    - [DONE] Webkit greeter

 Mint Tools
 ----------